Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README_wooden.md

 AcademicReferenceNetwork.html:  The citation relationship graph in NLP filed.

-DrawCoauthorNetwork.py: Draw the network of co-author relationship.

-DrawReferenceNetwork.py: Draw the network of citation network.

 Ego-nw-html: Folder, contains several ego-networks.
 The name of the file is also the name of the author.

 HasVenue.py: Select items with 'venue' information.

-LDA.py: Use LDA model to get the subjects of the papers.

-LinkPredictionBaseline.py: A baseline model for link prediction of co-author network.

 PageRank: Folder.